Established: June 5, 2000

 Assessment of Scholarship

-A candidate for tenure or promotion must provide examples of her/his scholarly work for examination by referees and the DTPC.
+A candidate for tenure, permanence or promotion with a non-zero scholarship weighting must provide examples of their scholarly work for examination by referees and the DTPPC.
 The candidate is responsible for documenting contributions made to team research and jointly authored work.
 Joint work with students supervised by the candidate should be identified.
-The candidate must also provide an overview of her/his scholarly work to date, information about work in progress and a general indication of future plans.
+The candidate must also provide an overview of their scholarly work to date, information about work in progress and a general indication of future plans.

 High quality contributions to the synthesis of knowledge (e.g., books, monographs, review articles) and to non-traditional forms of scholarship (e.g., artistic exhibitions and performances, innovative design) can provide direct evidence of effective scholarship.
 Consulting reports and planning documents that are accessible for peer review and evidence of having produced improvements in clinical or professional practice may also be submitted as evidence of a candidate's scholarly contributions.